tumblr_static_cg_logo_2013_jpg.jpg

 About

-Welcome to the Apopka Billie Dean Community Garden.
+Welcome to the Apopka Billie Dean Community Garden!

-To rent a new bed or pay your annual renewal, contact Peter Jordan at 407-473-0132.
+To rent a new bed or pay your annual renewal, contact Peter Jordan at 407-473-0132 or fill out our sign-up request form.

 Organic Vegetable Gardening